0 min read

 Create a username

 You will need to create a username and password.
-Your username is unique to you on Twitter and will be preceded with the @ symbol.
+Your username is unique to you on Twitter and an @ symbol will precede it.

 Add a photo

-Include a profile photo that is representative of your business and include your company name and logo.
+Include a profile photo that is representative of your business.
+Make sure you include your company name and logo.

 Your profile should contain key messages that you want to promote about your business.

 You can personalise and customise your page with different colours, themes and appearances in settings.

 Make sure to set up notifications so that you receive alerts when someone mentions your business.

 Tweets are short and sweet, only 280 characters allowed.
 This means you have to be direct with your marketing message.